-- (a) Must not accept any motion, question or statement which is: - i.
-Vague or ambiguous - ii.
-Defamatory, malicious, abusive or objectionable in language or substance; or - iii.
-Outside the powers of Council. - (b) Must allow the Chief Executive Officer the opportunity to correct factual errors or incorrect assertions that arise during the meeting; - (c) Must call a person to order if their behaviour is disruptive and interferes with the conduct of the business of Council; - (d) May direct that a vote be recounted to be satisfied of the result; - (e) Must decide on all points of order in accordance with Rule.
-3.10; and

-(f) Subject to sub-rule a), the Chairperson may determine to close a meeting to the public to maintain security and order, if the circumstances prevent a Council resolution in accordance with Rule 3.13.1.
+- (a) Must not accept any motion, question or statement which is: - (i) Vague or ambiguous - (ii) Defamatory, malicious, abusive or objectionable in language or substance; or - (iii) Outside the powers of Council. - (b) Must allow the Chief Executive Officer the opportunity to correct factual errors or incorrect assertions that arise during the meeting; - (c) Must call a person to order if their behaviour is disruptive and interferes with the conduct of the business of Council; - (d) May direct that a vote be recounted to be satisfied of the result; - (e) Must decide on all points of order in accordance with Rule.
+3.11; and - (f) Subject to sub-rule a), the Chairperson may determine to close a meeting to the public to maintain security and order, if the circumstances prevent a Council resolution in accordance with Rule 3.14.1.

-3.2.5 CHIEF EXECUTIVE OFFICER
+3.3.5 CHIEF EXECUTIVE OFFICER

-- (a) The Chief Executive Officer, or delegate, may participate in the meeting to provide support to the Chairperson. - (b) The Chief Executive Officer: - i.
-Should immediately advise if a proposed resolution or action is, to the best of their knowledge, contrary to legislation or Council Policy, - ii.
-May advise if there are administrative or operational implications arising from a proposed resolution; - iii.
-May assist to clarify the intent of any unclear motion to facilitate implementation of a resolution; - iv.
-On request, assist with procedural issues that may arise.
+- (a) The Chief Executive Officer, or delegate, may participate in the meeting to provide support to the Chairperson. - (b) The Chief Executive Officer: - (i) Should immediately advise if a proposed resolution or action is, to the best of their knowledge, contrary to legislation or Council Policy, - (ii) May advise if there are administrative or operational implications arising from a proposed resolution; - (iii) May assist to clarify the intent of any unclear motion to facilitate implementation of a resolution; - (iv) On request, assist with procedural issues that may arise.

-3.2.6 COUNCILLORS AND MEMBERS OF DELEGATED COMMITTEES
+3.3.6 COUNCILLORS AND MEMBERS OF DELEGATED COMMITTEES

-- (a) Councillors and members of Delegated Committees contribute to good governance and decision making by: - i.
-Seeking views of community members and reading agendas papers prior to the meeting; - ii.
-Demonstrating respect and consideration to community views and the professional / expert advice provided in the agenda papers; - iii.
-Attending meetings and participating in debate and discussion; - iv.
-Demonstrating respect for the role of the Chairperson and the rights of other Councillors and members of Delegated Committees to contribute to the decision-making; - v.
-Being courteous and orderly.
+Councillors and members of Delegated Committees contribute to good governance and decision making by:

+- Seeking views of community members and reading agendas papers prior the meeting; - (b) Demonstrating respect and consideration to community views and the professional / expert advice provided in the agenda papers; - (c) Attending meetings and participating in debate and discussion; - (d) Demonstrating respect for the role of the Chairperson and the rights of other Councillors and members of Delegated Committees to contribute to the decision-making; - (e) Being courteous and orderly.

-3.2.7 COMMUNITY
+3.3.7 COMMUNITY

-- (a) Council Meetings are decision making forums for the Council that are open to the community to attend and / or view the proceedings. - i.
-Community members may only participate in accordance with Rule 3.7; - ii.
-Community members are encouraged to participate in Council's engagement processes; - iii.
-Community members may seek to inform individual Councillors of their views by contacting them directly in advance of meetings.
+Council Meetings are decision making forums for the Council that are open to the community to attend and / or view the proceedings.

+- (a) Community members may only participate in accordance with Rule 3.8; - (b) If the meeting is to be held virtually, community members will be provided with the opportunity to participate via electronic means; - (c) Community members are encouraged to participate in Council's engagement processes; - (d) Community members may seek to inform individual Councillors of their views by contacting them directly in advance of meetings.

-3.2.8 APOLOGIES AND ABSENCES
+3.3.8 APOLOGIES AND ABSENCES